flavioccf/vessi-challenge/README.md

 ### `yarn run cypress open`

 This will run the cypress GUI.
-All the tests are running using the deployed URL (https://vessi-challenge.vercel.app) as source of truth;.
+All the tests are running using local enviroment, so `yarn start` must be running

 ### `yarn build`